-The non-profit magazine, which is considered an influential and objective voice on auto safety and quality in the North American market, said the Lexus GX 460 was prone to slide when driven in sweeping turns.
+The magazine, which is seen as an objective voice on auto safety and quality in the North American market, said the 2010 Lexus GX 460 was prone to slide when driven in sweeping turns and gave the vehicle a not acceptable rating.

 We take the Consumer Reports' test results seriously, the automaker said.

-The rare warning also stands out because past endorsements from Consumer Reports have been credited as one reason for Toyota's steady sales growth in the United States over the past decade and a half.
+The warning also stands out because past endorsements from Consumer Reports have been credited as one reason for Toyota's steady sales growth in the United States over the past 15 years.

-Consumer Reports said it believed that the sliding its test drivers found in the GX 460 could cause rollover accidents resulting in serious injury or death.
+Consumer Reports said the sliding its test drivers found in the GX 460 could cause rollover accidents resulting in serious injury or death.
 It said it knew of no reports of such accidents.

 CR is urging consumers not to buy the GX 460 until the problem has been fixed, the magazine said in a statement.

-Consumer Reports said that the risk of a rollover accident in the GX 460 was significant because it is a tall SUV with a high center of gravity.
+The magazine said the risk of a rollover accident in the GX 460 was significant because it is a tall SUV with a high center of gravity.

-It said that no other SUV had slid as far as the Lexus in its recent testing, including the all-new Toyota 4Runner.
+It said no other SUV had slid as far as the Lexus in its recent testing, including the Toyota 4Runner.